bitcraze/crazyflie-firmware/docs/functional-areas/crtp/crtp_platform.md

 page_id: crtp_platform
 ---

-This ports implements miscellaneous platform-related functionality for the Crazyflie.
+This port implements miscellaneous platform-related functionality for the Crazyflie.

 ## CRTP channels